minvws/nl-covid19-notification-app-coordination/architecture/traffic-analysis-mitigation-with-decoys.md

 A first measure to mitigate traffic analysis is:

-All calls to /register and /postkeys will have equal request and response sizes, by using padding.
+All calls to /register and /postkeys will have random request and response sizes within a certain bandwidth, by using padding.

-* Lreg_req must be equal to Lpst_req

-* Lreg_rsp must be equal to Lpst_rsp.

-This requires both the apps (Android and iOS) and the back end server to agree upon the request and response message lengths for the /register and /postkey implementations, so that the request and response payload will always fit.
+This requires the following:
+* Both apps (Android and iOS) must add padding to the /register and /postkeys payloads, and to the /stopkeys decoy traffic endpoint introduced later on.
+The request messages contain a `padding` field that must contain random characters.
+(Characters must be random, so that any zip compression in the chain does not reduce the message size and reveal decoy traffic.)
+Further, the app's `Appconfig` contains two parameters `requestMinimumSize` and `requestMaximumSize` that specify the minimum and maximum size in bytes of the total request payload.
+The app generates a random integer `messageSize = random(requestMinimumSize..requestMaximumSize)` from a negative exponential distribution and adds random padding characters to the `padding` field to get the request payload to be size `messageSize`.
+* In the same manner, the back end server has two system parameters `responseMinimumSize` and `responseMaximumSize`.
+For the /register and /postkey response messages, it generates a a random integer `messageSize = random(responseMinimumSize..responseMaximumSize)` and adds random padding characters to the `padding` field to get the response payload to be size `messageSize`.

+The default `requestMinimumSize` is 1800, and the `maximumRequestSize` is 300,000.
+See Appendix 1 for calculation of these sizes.

 A second measure is: